deepakmhnp25/scoreboard-app/README.md

 # Assumptions
 * Home Team is shown first in the scoreboard
+* Tests are not parameterized (@ParameterizedTest) purposefully in order to be more clearer regarding the purpose
 # Prerequisites (To run the application)
 * Maven
 * JDK